 "That's currently being done routinely to figure out that a patient is most likely to respond to drug X," says Michael J. Donovan, PhD, MD, director of the Biorepository and Pathology Core at Mount Sinai Health System in New York.

-After your biopsy is tested and your doctor gets the results, she’ll store your sample for a set number of years (there are guidelines that tell her how long).
+After your biopsy is tested and your doctor gets the results, they’ll store your sample for a set number of years (there are guidelines that tell her how long).
 The sample -- along with any information that came as a result of the analysis -- becomes part of your medical records.
 You have a right to access it.

 All your records (and material) will mostly be kept private.
 But they might be shared with other doctors involved in your care, as well as your pharmacy and health insurance company.
 Your samples will only be used for your care, not for any ongoing or future research, unless you ask for (and choose to sign) a consent form that OKs such use, says Donovan, a professor of experimental pathology.